openapi-json-schema-tools/openapi-json-schema-generator/docs/usage.md

         --remove-operation-id-prefix
             Remove prefix of operationId, e.g. config_getId => getId

-        --reserved-words-mappings <reserved word mappings>
-            specifies how a reserved name should be escaped to.
-Otherwise, the default _<name> is used.
-For example id=identifier.
-You can also have multiple occurrences of this option.

         -s, --skip-overwrite
             specifies if the existing files should be overwritten during the generation.

-        --server-variables <server variables>
-            sets server variables overrides for spec documents which support variable templating of servers.

         --skip-operation-example
             Skip examples defined in operations to avoid out of memory errors.